rarecloud-io/WAN-2.2-Captioning-Toolkit/README.md

 - Stop instance when not in use
 - Use spot instances for 50-70% savings
 - Monitor usage with `nvidia-smi` and `htop`

+**PCIe 3.0 x16 Requirements:**
+- **Why it matters:** GPU needs high bandwidth for data transfer
+- **Performance impact:** PCIe 2.0 or x8 slots can bottleneck GPU performance by 20-40%
+- **Check before renting:** Look for "PCIe 3.0 x16" in instance specifications
+- **Alternative:** PCIe 4.0 x16 is even better but not always available

 ---